Meanwhile/Misc./README.md

 *README.md* - The Readme you're reading now.

-*SLRS1.01.zip* - A splashscreen and throbber, once used for the BeOS version of Seamonkey.
-SLRS means 'Seamonkey Logo Replacement Suite'.
+*SLRS1.01.zip* - A splashscreen and throbber designed for the BeOS version of Seamonkey (SLRS stands for 'Seamonkey Logo Replacement Suite').

 *Uncle Zen.brn* - The original Turing test beating brain file for BeSam that I wrote many years ago.